SnowSzn/rgss-script-editor/README.md

 - **Game Exception Processing**: The extension can process the exception that killed the game in the last test game session.
   - The extension backtrace will be shown in a markdown file besides the active editor.
   - VSCode built-in peek menu will be used to show each backtrace location.
+- **Bundle File Creation**: You can create an RPG Maker bundle file (rxdata, rvdata, rvdata2) using the current enabled scripts.
+  - This is heavily recommended when sharing a copy of your game since this extension must be used for development purposes only.
+  - Make sure not to overwrite the scripts bundle file this extension creates, otherwise, you will lose the editor tree order when extracting it again, this is unavoidable since the RPG Maker bundle file does not save this kind of data.

 ## Screenshots